-How does the CFA® Program Exam Stay Current?
+How Does the CFA Program Exam Stay Current?

 I get questions occasionally about the CFA Program exam and how the CFA Institute updates the exam to stay relevant in the industry.
 The curriculum across the three exams does change regularly with the addition of new readings while others are dropped each year.
 Ten topic areas remain but the emphasis and material within each may change.